 There is nothing wrong with testing the market to achieve the best price.
 There is also nothing wrong with showing how long a property has been on the market if the price is correctly to start.
 No buyer would have a problem with this as they would probably do the same when they sell.

 However, hiding an overvalued property off-market is futile.
 We often see agents trying to sell the same listings at ridiculous prices.
 The vendor hopes that an unsuspecting buyer will one day take it.
 The reality is that it will remain unsold unless the market catches up with the price.
 The longer it is on the market, the less chance of selling.
-The Buying Agents have a database of off-market property, and we lost everything.
+The Buying Agents have a database of off-market property in London, and we lost everything.
 We regularly tell an agent their new listing has been available for two years.

-In conclusion, the number of super-prime properties sold off-market is now increasing.
+In conclusion, the number of super-prime properties sold off-market in London is increasing.
 There are many genuine reasons for wanting to sell off-market, and an experienced buying agent can quickly establish this.
 However, even the properties sold off-market for legitimate reasons can be overpriced.
 Therefore having impartial advice on the transaction is essential.

 Please get in touch if you want to discuss buying or selling discreetly.